 Level loop carpet has yarn loops that are sewn into the carpet.
 The uncut loops provide a uniform appearance with no variation.
 It’s recommended for high-traffic zones since it’s relatively stain resistant and durable.
 Level loop carpeting costs between $2.78 and $5 per square foot on average.

 Berber carpet has a knotty texture that’s created by upright yarn loops.
 It wears better than cut pile carpeting since it is resistant to shedding and fraying.
 Traditionally, Berber carpets were made of hand-knotted wool from the Berber region of Africa.
-Today, machine-made Berber carpets are made from nylon and run about $5 per square foot.
+Today, machine-made Berber carpets are made from nylon and run between $3 and $20 per square foot.